survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 T> [shields.io](http://shields.io/) lists a large amount of available badges.

+T> There's a [Codecov extension](https://chrome.google.com/webstore/detail/codecov-extension/keefkhehidemnokodkdkejapdgfjmijf) for Chrome that allows you to see code coverage through GitHub user interface.

 ## Tweaking Module Resolution

 Sometimes packages might not follow the standard rules and their *package.json* might have a faulty `main` field or it might be missing altogether.
 This is where setting up a `resolve.alias` can come in handy.
 Consider the example below: